will-brandon/leaf/docs/linux.md

-# Leaf on mac OS X x64 Architecture
+# Leaf on mac Linux Architecture

 ### By Will Brandon
 May 10, 2023